rogelioh1/intra-city/README.md

 # Text:

 Yellow text signifies a character.
 Green text refers to player character.
 Blue text signifies a tutorial or decision.
-Red text signifies an important decision that will change the ending.
+Red text signifies an important decision that will change the ending (doesn't count death endings).

 # Endings: